flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

 ```

 By default they will be read only unless you set `readOnly` to false.
-Since we haven't implemented this for a cloud resouce yet, this currently just works
+Since we haven't implemented this for a cloud resource yet, this currently just works
 with localDeploy is set to true, and we can adjust this when we test in a cloud.

 ### containers